DALLAS – Today in Aviation, Barbara Harmer made her first Concorde flight in 1993 as the First Officer of the daily London-New York route.

 Becoming the First Female Concorde Pilot

 It was at this time that Harmer set her mind on flying Concorde.
-A few pilots were hand-picked by BA to go through the intensive six-month training that all pilots chosen to fly the ‘pocket rocket’ had to undergo.
-In 1992, she was eventually selected to participate in the rigorous and costly preparation.
+BA hand-picked a few pilots to undergo the intensive six-month training that all pilots chosen to fly the 'pocket rocket' had to undergo.
+In 1992, she was selected to participate in the rigorous and costly preparation.

 She became the first female Concorde pilot on March 25, 1993.
 Later that year, she flew her first Concorde flight as Captain from London Heathrow (LHR) to New York (JFK).